w3f/polkadot-wiki/docs/general/kusama/kusama-getting-started.md

 [vote](../../learn/learn-polkadot-opengov.md#voting-on-a-referendum),
 [delegate your voting power](../../learn/learn-polkadot-opengov.md#multirole-delegation), and place deposits for your referenda or referenda proposed by others.
-KSM can also enable you to participate in programs like the [Thousand Validators Programme](../../learn/archive/thousand-validators.md).
+KSM can also enable you to participate in programs like the [Decentralized Nodes program](https://nodes.web3.foundation/).

 ### Kusama Gifts